 Fix that Unsightly Void Before it Gets Worse!

 The space between a slab of concrete and the ground is called a ‘void’.
 A void typically occurs next to a sidewalk or walkway leading up to a home.
 A void can also occur under a concrete patio, porch or driveway.
-You will sometimes notice a void when you walk on the concrete and you can feel it give under your feet.
-More obvious signs of a void can be seen.
-Concrete Raising Systems can fix this problem by drilling small 5/8” holes in the concrete and injecting our polyurethane foam into the void to strengthen the concrete and prevent it from cracking and breaking.
-Polyurethane is also added to the sides of the concrete slab.
+You will sometimes notice a void when you walk on the concrete, and you can feel it give under your feet.
+The obvious signs of a void can be seen.
+Concrete Raising Systems Kansas City can fix this problem by drilling small 5/8” holes in the concrete and injecting our polyurethane foam into the void to strengthen the concrete and prevent it from cracking and breaking.
+Polyurethane is added to the sides of the concrete slab.

-We think every job is important and no job is too small!
-Call us!
+We think every job is important, and no concrete repair job is too small!
+Kansas City calls us!

 Before you buy a home, make sure you brush away the mulch from your sidewalk to see if any voids exist.
 It is easy for sellers to hide (unintentional or intentionally) a void by adding mulch around the sidewalk to cover it.
-Finding out you bought a home that has a void can add expense to your move in process and be a disappointment in an otherwise, happy occasion.
+Finding out you bought a home that had a void can add expense to your move-in process and be a disappointment in an otherwise, happy occasion.